FrFagiani/Maputo-Population/README.md

 # Greater Maputo population estimate

-This guide describe the methodology adopted for estimating the population in the Greater Maputo area.
+This guide describe the methodology adopted to estimate the population in the Greater Maputo area.

 ### Data
 - HRSL